matthewfritsch/cse111-notes/_build/html/_sources/submit.rst.txt

 - Write code.
 Preferably using Visual Studio Code (it's pretty good).
 If you're a "FOSS" only person, mad respect: there is an open source, non-Microsoft version of VSCode.

-- To test your code, you need to compile and run it.
+- To test individual C++ files, you need to compile and run it.
 To compile using the GNU C Compiler (GCC), you can run:
     .. code:: bash

         g++ <filename>.cpp -o <executable>